yomei-o/mbedtlspp/README.md

 # mbedtlspp

-The mbedtlspp is a header only c++ SSL library based on mbedtls and work with cpp-httplib.
+The mbedtlspp is a header only c++ SSL library based on mbedtls and works with cpp-httplib.

 In order to use it, define CPPHTTPLIB_OPENSSL_SUPPORT and add the openssl folder to includes.